 - A Qlipter – a rather neat carabiner that you can twist and configure in all sorts of ways.
 Handy for hanging bags off of.

 - Bose QuietComfort 35 Bluetooth headphones.
 Very comfortable and with a great sound, where these really shine are with their noise suppression, so are very useful on planes and trains.
 Also in the case is a lighting to headphone jack cable, for when on flights I can’t use Bluetooth and need to connect it to my iPhone (yea, I forgot it last time so couldn’t use them) as well as a set of EarPods (just in case).

-- Samsung Galaxy Tab A tablet (shown here with magnetic cover).
-I use this purely for entertainment – I’ve put in a large capacity SD card and download movies and TV shows before travelling.
-I chose this particular tablet for its expandability, full HD screen and value for money.
+Not shown here is my Samsung Galaxy Tab A tablet, complete with a magnetic cover.
+I only take this on long flights or when away for some time and I use it purely for entertainment – I’ve put in a large capacity SD card and will download movies and TV shows before travelling.
+I chose this particular tablet a few years back for its expandability, full HD screen and value for money.